benjaaracil/benjaaracil/README.md

 ## I'm a Developer that wants to improve himself everyday!!

-- 💬 Ask me about anything related to JavaScript/TypeScript
+- 💬 Ask me about anything related to JavaScript
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love working out && playing videogames